Thank you for a fantastic 2018 Workshop season!

-(Unfortunately, at this time, we do not have the capacity offer French, or Computer Science workshops in this location.)
+(Unfortunately, at this time, we do not have the capacity to offer French, or Computer Science workshops in these locations.)

 How do living things change to survive in the cold winter versus the warm summer?
 What do living things need to survive?
 Join Geering Up and we will explore how living and non-living things interact in their ecosystems and discover what it would take to engineer our own ecosystem.